What are some ways to have a productive conversation about organizing materials and tasks with my child?

 9. Other

-• For example: Addresses and phone numbers or topics in a file drawer are usually alphabetical.
-Assignments or tasks are usually organized by importance or due date.
+For example, addresses and phone numbers or topics in a file drawer are usually alphabetical.
+Similarly, assignments or tasks are usually organized by importance or due date.
 Optional: Discuss the advantages and disadvantages of organizing things in these ways.

-10. Also discuss who will know about the plan.
-Should the teacher know about it?
-Would he/she like to you to share the plan with his/her teacher?
+Firstly, should the teacher know about it?
+If so, would he/she like you to share the plan with his/her teacher?

-11. If your child seems overwhelmed by the task of organization, simplify the plan to include prioritized tasks only, building on more detail later.
+12. If your child seems overwhelmed by the idea of organization, simplify the plan to include prioritized tasks only, building on more detail later.